GPS MAP CAMERA ONLINE

 Updated:

-Photo metadata editor preview showing EXIF data editing, GPS coordinate fields, and camera information settings
+Photo metadata editor showing editable EXIF fields for camera, GPS coordinates, and timestamp

 Field Typical Use Why It Matters